 Application currently closed.

-BLUEprint is an 8-week cohort program focusing on social justice education offered through Barnard Student Life.
+BLUEprint is an semester-long cohort program focusing on social justice education offered through Barnard Student Life.
 Through facilitated dialogue, we will focus on the ways in which identity affects systems, as well as our everyday lives.
 The course will cover topics such as power, oppression, allyship, and liberation.
 The ultimate goal of BLUEprint is to allow students the space for challenging conversations by highlighting a multitude of voices and experiences of students on Barnard's campus.

 This off-campus, weekend summit embodies a holistic approach to leadership, exploring how our multiple identities and experiences shape our development as leaders.
 It is open to all Barnard students and helps foster a sense of community by focusing on personal growth, identity exploration, and building meaningful connections with others.
 We travel to the YMCA Greenkill Retreat Center.